mmahbub/embedding-model/README.md

-# training and finetuning embedding models
+# codes for training and finetuning embedding models